AaruniVikas/datacleaningproject/README.md

         >unzip("Dataset.zip")

       + put the raw data sets in the selected working directory called "datacleaningproject" that is same name as in a repo in my Github account.
-In other words, my working directory:
+        (In other words, my working directory: "C:/Users/SJ/datacleaningproject")

         > getwd()

         [1] "C:/Users/SJ/datacleaningproject"

-### Make a tidy data via a R script called run_analysis.R
+### Create a tidy data via a R script called run_analysis.R

     * Preparation:  data sets and script
          + The data sets and run_analysis.R must be in the working directory.
+           It is based on one of the requirements this project: The code should have a file run_analysis.R in the main directory that can be run as long as the Samsung data is in your working directory. (see "Instructions and Requirements")

          + The input raw data for the run_analys.R are: